Data Quality Metrics

 User Defined Metrics

 Users can create custom metrics to track specific anomalies.
-To add a new custom metric:
+Telmai supports two types of custom metrics; Expression and SQL

 1. Select the Dataset: Choose the dataset you want to monitor